-(NAPLAN) in May 2015.
-In both Year 3 and Year 5 the percentage of students placed in the top two bands was significantly higher than national figures.
-Similarly, the percentage of students placed in the lower two bands was significantly lower than the national figures.
+(NAPLAN) in May 2016.
+In both Year 3 and Year 5 the percentage of students placed in the top two bands was significantly higher than national figures for the majority of NAPLAN components [ranging from 1.9% to 26.2% (rounded to 1dp) above].
+Similarly, the percentage of students placed in the lower two bands was significantly lower than the national figures in most NAPLAN components (ranging from 3.3% to 15.3% below).